-In 2007, the Department of Posts, Government of India commemorated rose varieties developed by ICAR by releasing unique postal stamps
+In 2007, the Department of Posts, Government of India commemorated rose varieties developed by ICAR by releasing unique postal stamps In 2008, a postage stamp of Dr B.P.
+Pal, the first DG, ICAR, was released

 Dr Pal pioneered extensive breeding of roses for fragrance and colours Flower Power Growth of floriculture is all time high with increasing demand in domestic and overseas markets.
 ICAR provided research backstopping for the floriculture sector for promotion of domestic and export markets.
 Technologies to improve vase-life along with appropriate packaging technologies improved marketing and business potential.
 The area and production under flower crops got almost tripled in last two decades.